This article contains the full specification for CheckMate Pro, TurboSquid's highest quality standard for 3D models.

 2.2.3 Clean edge flow: Model must have the best possible edge flow, with sufficient geometry to meet these requirements without superfluous geometry.
 See Meeting the CheckMate Pro v2 Topology Requirements.
 Note: Only models inspected after June 15, 2013 are guaranteed to meet this point of the specification.

-188.8.131.52 Exception for realtime models: An exception can be made for models intended for game engines, realtime display, or background elements.
-These models must have the lowest number of polygons possible while still retaining the model's shape, but do not have to conform to the points above.
+22.214.171.124.3 Exception for realtime models: Models intended for game engines, realtime display, or background elements must have the lowest number of polygons possible while still retaining the model's shape, but do not have to conform to the points above.
 For such models, a high percentage of triangles is allowable, provided they are necessary to make the model shape with the lowest number of polygons possible.

 2.2.4 Crease value: 3ds Max and Maya only: Value of Crease parameter must be 0 for all edges.
 Note: Only models inspected after June 15, 2013 are guaranteed to meet this point of the specification.